Emergency Preparedness: What Every Worker Should Know

 - Post-drill evaluations to become aware of what went proper — and what didn’t.

 The secret is consistency.
-Conduct at least complete-scale drills in step with yr and mini-refresher classes quarterly.
+Conduct at least complete-scale drills yearly and mini-refresher classes quarterly.

 When chaos moves, clear verbal exchange is the whole thing.
 Miscommunication — or silence — often reasons greater damage than the occasion itself.